-Doctor of Applied Clinical Research
+Doctor of Philosophy in Applied Clinical Research

 The primary goal of the Ph.D.
 Program in Applied Clinical Research is to provide rigorous research training for health professionals aspiring to pursue careers as independent clinician investigators in academic institutions, government agencies, and the private sector.